-Azdel Composite Panels have been used in RV Exterior and Interior sidewall, ceilings, and roofs since 2006.
-They are constructed using a blend of polypropylene and fiberglass creating a strong, lightweight, quieter, water resistant, temperature resistant, odorless and evironmentally friendly wall that will increase the life of your RV.
+Azdel Composite Panels have been used in RV exterior and interior sidewall, ceilings, and roofs since 2006.
+They are produced using a patented blend of polypropylene and fiberglass to create a strong, lightweight, quiet, weather and temperature resistant, odorless and environmentally friendly wall that will increase the life of your RV.

-With twice the insulation value, twice the strength, and half the weight of wood, composite panels increase durability, and lighten your adventure.
-Reduced weight helps keep fuel costs down, while increase insulation value decreases heating and cooling costs.
-The porous panels also provide a quiet ride, reducing road and outside noise.
+With twice the insulation value, excellent strength, and half the weight of wood, composite panels increase durability and lighten your adventure.
+Reduced weight helps keep fuel costs down, while superior insulation decreases heating and cooling costs.
+The panels also absorb sound waves to help provide a quieter ride, reducing road and outside noise.

-Azdel composite panels are lighweight yet durable.
-Half the weight of wood, just think of the fuel savings!
-These panels are twice the strength, impact and puncture resistant.
+Azdel composite panels are lightweight yet durable.
+Half the weight of wood - just think of the fuel savings!

-Azdel composite panels do not emit mold, mildew or toxic chemicals, so you can breathe easier. conversely, wood panels can decompose releasing airborne particle pollutants.
+Azdel composite panels do not grow mold, mildew or emit toxic fumes, so you can breathe easily with peace of mind.
+Conversely, wood panels can decompose releasing airborne particle pollutants.

-Water causes no natural fiber decomposition on our composite panels, so there is no rot or warping.
-Wet/dry and hot/cold cycles can affect wood bonds and diminish structural support.
+Water will not cause fiber decomposition on our composite panels, so there is no rot or warping.
+Wet/dry cycles can affect wood bonds and diminish structural support.

-Azdel composite panels are not damaged from freezing and thawing.
-Temperature and humidity changes along with increased moisture are well tolerated.
+Azdel composite panels are not damaged from freezing and thawing cycles, a common cause of delamination.
+Temperature and humidity changes are well tolerated.

-Azdel panels are porous which allows it to absorb sound as the sound waves hit the panel instead of bouncing off solid panels.
-You are in for a quiet ride with less road noise .
+Azdel panels are porous which allows them to absorb sound waves instead of being transferred through vibration of wood panels.
+You are in for a quieter ride.

-The term luan or lauan comes from the lauan tree, native to the Philippines and other Southeast Asian countries.
-Sometimes referred to as Philippine mahogany or Meranti, it is the general name given to a wide variety of related woods imported from the Philippine Islands, Malaysia and Indonesia.
+The term lauan (or luan) comes from the lauan tree, native to the Philippines and other Southeast Asian countries.
+Sometimes referred to as Philippine Mahogany or Meranti, it is the general name given to a wide variety of related woods imported from the Philippine Islands, Malaysia and Indonesia.
 Of all the hardwoods, Philippine lauan was once the most plentiful.
 It is not an actual mahogany.
 This is a trade name for underlayment plywood.

-We placed an Azdelcomposite panel and a panel made from Lauan in water for 51 days.
-The damage to the Lauan panel displayed mold and the beginning of delamination which would require repair.
+We placed an Azdel composite panel and a panel made from lauan in water for 51 days.
+The damage to the lauan panel displayed mold and the beginning of delamination which would require repair.
 The Azdel panel was 100% unaffected.
-Some RVs sit through 6 months of winter, freezing, thawing, heating and repeating the cycle with the potential for water seeping into the wall.
-This damage occurred in less than two months time.
+Some RV's sit through six months of winter, subjected to freezing, thawing, heating and repeating the cycle with the potential for water seeping into the wall.
+This damage occurred in less than two months.

 Have you ever seen an RV with bubbling along the sidewalls that looks like an air bubble under contact paper?
-That's delamination - the wood layers are separating and can no longer support the structure.
+That's delamination - the wood is separating from the outer layer and can no longer support the structure.
 Water seeping in has soaked the wood.
-This along with freezing, thawing and hot temperatures causes it to decompose and loosen ahesive bonds.
-Mold and mildew are formed during this process.
+This along with freezing, thawing and hot temperatures causes it to decompose and loosen adhesive bonds.
+Because of the moisture/water presence, mold and mildew are formed or accelerated during this process.
 What you don't see can make all the difference - in the support structure of your walls, road noise, and comfort level inside your rig, the air quality your family breathes, and the longevity of your RV.

-Gary Conley goes into detail why Lance uses Azdel.
+Gary Conley goes into detail about why Lance Camper uses Azdel.
 It is 50% lighter than wood, won't rot or get moldy and improves insulation "R" value.
-Azdel also has no formadehyde making it safer than other materials.
+Azdel also has no formaldehyde making it safer than other materials.
 It assists in sound deadening.

 RV Water Damage & Mold Removal